MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/README.md

 - Population: testing construction of variables to be included in a class
     - Note: a music player will have a single instance from a class in CS30, special form of CLASS (static class???)
 - Prmitive Data used is ???? (boolean, byte, char, short, int, long, float, double), String seems primitive but immutable

+- See ReadMe.txt file for ideas
+- What is lesson, concept, primitive values for debugging by reading
+- What is awareness
+     - skip-counting and modulus available

 ### DIVs: introducing math fluency
 - Primitive rect() parameters can be abstracted to groups of 4